build_spec

 spec against the report it came from.

-Next: draft your launch assets and a content & SEO plan from the same report.
+Next: plan where it gets distributed — distribution and GEO / LLM-citability — from the same report.
 Or read why you can trust the output — the rule that keeps every feature tied to a real quote.